trycatchburger/sitasi/DEPLOY_TO_CPANEL.md

 1. In the Git Version Control interface, find your repository
 2. Click "Manage"
 3. In the "Deployment Path" field, enter the path to your subdirectory:
-   - For example: `/home/username/public_html/skripsi`
+   - For example: `/home/username/public_html/sitasi`
 4. Click "Deploy" to copy files to your subdirectory

 ### Step 3: Configure the Application for Subdirectory

-You need to update the `base_path` configuration in `config.php` to match your subdirectory:
+You need to update the `base_path` configuration in `config.php` to match your subdirectory and add database configuration as well.
+Also, make sure to update the database configuration for cPanel deployment.
+The configuration should include database connection settings specific to your cPanel hosting environment.
+Here's an updated example that includes both the mail configuration and the database configuration for cPanel deployment, with the base_path set to '/sitasi' to match your subdirectory name:

 ```php
 <?php